bodrul813/SimpleBankSystem/README.md

-# 💳 SimpleBankSystem
+# 💳 Bank-Management-System
 A beginner-friendly, console-based **Bank Management System** built using C# and .NET.
-The project simulates essential banking operations such as account creation, deposit, withdrawal, and balance inquiry.
+The project simulates essential banking operations, including account creation, deposit, withdrawal, and balance inquiry.

 **SimpleBankSystem** is a basic simulation of how real-world banking systems work.
 It is designed to help new programmers understand the structure of object-oriented programs, how business logic can be separated using services, and how to handle user interaction using the console.